josephsumabat/static-ls/README.md

-static-ls ("static language server") is a hie and [hiedb](https://github.com/wz1000/HieDb/) based language server heavily inspired by [halfsp](https://githubcom/masaeedu/halfsp).
-Which reads static project information to provide IDE functionality through the language server protocol.
+static-ls ("static language server") is a hie and [hiedb](https://github.com/wz1000/HieDb/) based language server heavily inspired by [halfsp](https://githubcom/masaeedu/halfsp), which reads static project information to provide IDE functionality through the language server protocol.
 Static-ls will not generate this information on its own and instead will rely on the user to generate this information via separate programs